-A Gay couple traveling Iceland: For about 21 days the roads and secrets of Iceland became our home.
+Our Gay Couple Travel Guide Iceland: For about 21 days the roads and secrets of Iceland became our home.
 The journey from one to the next stunning moment in surreal nature felt everlasting.
 Time did not matter when Northern Lights enlighten star-bright nights for a small eternity.
-Like green rain showers in the sky far far away floating over the countryside.
+Like green rain showers in the sky far, far away floating over the countryside.
 Just be and do not think about what will come tomorrow nor what will happen when you are back home.
 Be in Iceland.
 This country will challenge you hard enough with its beauty not to cry while you are driving along abounded roads listening to pure Icelandic music.
 But believe us, you will cry.
 Tears are a part of Iceland.
 Tears of joy and happiness to be in uncountable one-time moments that will belong only to you.
-Our gay travels to the North European Island Iceland was an overwhelming experience.
+Our gay travels to the North European island Iceland were an overwhelming experience.
 So pure, so unique and sometimes so alone.
 This country will challenge you hard enough with its beauty not to cry while you are driving along abounded roads listening to pure Icelandic music.
 But believe us, you will cry.
 Tears are a part of Iceland.
 Tears of joy and happiness to be in uncountable one-time moments that will belong only to you.

-If you have any questions for your plans traveling to Iceland, follow us and send us an email or drop us a line on Facebook, Twitter, Youtube, and Instagram.
+For any clarifications for your plans to travel to Iceland, follow us and email us or drop us a line on Facebook, Twitter, Youtube, and Instagram.
 See you around the world and the next time in Iceland!

 Karl & Daan.